Metabo HPT (Hitachi) MultiVolt Triple Hammer Impact Driver Review

 This result puts the Metabo HPT in 4th place.
 However, the differences between 2nd and 4th places are negligible, with a swing of just 11 RPM between them.

 The Metabo HPT MultiVolt Triple Hammer Impact Driver excels at torquing down fasteners.
-One of only two models we tested eclipse the 2500 in-lb mark, the Metabo HPT finishes in 2nd place in this category.
-Only Milwaukee’s Gen 3 M18 Fuel impact driver produces more fastening torque in our testing.
+One of only three models we tested that eclipse the 2500 in-lb mark, the Metabo HPT finishes in 3rd place in this category.
+Only Milwaukee’s Gen 3 M18 Fuel and Kobalt’s 24V Max impact drivers produce more fastening torque in our testing.

 With the fastening torque output of this tool, it’s a little surprising that it doesn’t put up better breakaway torque numbers than it does.
 This is not to say that it performs poorly in this category, but it drops a few places.
 It can produce 3000 in-lbs (250 ft-lbs!) of breakaway torque, which places it in a 6-way tie for 6th place in our shootout.